David Golder: Major themes

-Adaptations
+Reception

+The novel met with success from the French public; Jewish critics criticized it for its stereotypical depiction of Jewish people.

 In 1930 the novel was made into a film David Golder directed by Julien Duvivier and starring Harry Baur as the title character.

 In March 2010 the book was dramatised in five episodes on BBC Radio 4, with David Suchet as David Golder.
 It was directed by Peter Farago.

 Autobiographical

 Nemirovsky's mother, "Fanny," whom Irene loathed, had two things in her safe when she died in 1972, copies of her daughter's novels Jezebel and David Golder.